Students not yet enrolled at U of T:

 Other materials in the full application sent to the home department will be consulted by the collaborative specialization director where necessary.

 Once students have been accepted to a graduate program in their home department, they may submit an application to the Sexual Diversity Studies department at any time.
 Students will be contacted with an admissions decision from the Sexual Diversity Studies department only after their admission to the University of Toronto has been confirmed.

-Admission to the collaborative specialization will depend on the applicant’s intention to pursue the study of questions related to sexuality, her/his academic record, and in the case of Ph.D. applicants, on the availability of appropriate supervisory faculty.
+Admission to the collaborative specialization will depend on the applicant’s intention to pursue the study of questions related to sexuality, their academic record, and in the case of Ph.D. applicants, on the availability of appropriate supervisory faculty.
 Admission will be determined by the program director in consultation with members of the program committee or the program executive.

 Graduate students already enrolled at U of T:

 Students now enrolled in a graduate program at U of T may apply for entry to the collaborative specialization at any time.
 Applications for in-course students must comprise:

 - a covering letter that includes an indication of home program, year in that program, and membership in thesis committee (if relevant)